Beers15/ask-chef-backend/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log

+10-9-2021 4:00pm - Retrieve more data in GET recipes route for ingredients search in a similar manner to complex search.
+Modify Recipes model to accomodate more data from Spoonacular API.

 10-05-2021 1:00pm - Create recipes controller.
 Refactor existing routes into an express router.